allansp84/spectralcubes/README.md

 We recommend using the virtualenv tool to create an appropriate environment to install and run our software.
 Follows the command lines to do this:

 1. Installing the virtualenv and virtualenvwrapper tools:
+>     $ sudo apt-get install python-pip
->     pip install virtualenv
+>     $ pip install virtualenv
->     pip install virtualenvwrapper
+>     $ pip install virtualenvwrapper

 2. Installing all depedences of our sofwware:
->     mkvirtualenv spectralcubes-env   # -- create a new environment
+>     $ mkvirtualenv spectralcubes-env                      # -- create a new environment
->     workon spectralcubes-env         # -- active the virtualenv
+>     $ workon spectralcubes-env                            # -- active the virtualenv
->     ./install_requirements.sh        # -- run the bash script provided in this repository (https://github.com/allansp84/spectralcubes/blob/master/install_requirements.sh)
+>     (spectralcubes-env)$ ./install_requirements.sh        # -- run the bash script provided in this repository (https://github.com/allansp84/spectralcubes/blob/master/install_requirements.sh)

 3. Installing our software:
->     workon spectralcubes-env         # -- active the virtualenv
+>     $ workon spectralcubes-env                            # -- active the virtualenv
->     python setup.py install          # -- install our software in your machine
+>     (spectralcubes-env)$ python setup.py install          # -- install our software in your machine

 Obs.: It is necessary to add the command to source /usr/local/bin/virtualenvwrapper.sh to your shell startup file.
 Please, change the path to virtualenvwrapper.sh depending on where it was installed by pip.
 You can find more information about virtualenv and virtualenvwrapper in https://virtualenv.pypa.io/en/stable/ and https://virtualenv.pypa.io/en/stable/, respectively.